Pipe Lining Process

 The Pipe Lining Company, A CIP PIPE, LLC Company specializes in repairing commercial, industrial and institutional properties pipes that include iron, clay, PVC, Orangeburg, HDPE, ABS, concrete and more.

 Our pipe lining process uses heated conditioned air to move a non-toxic abrading agent through designated pipe runs and segments.
 The movement of the agent through the pipe dislodges the corrosion buildup and transports it to an exit opening in the pipe where it is collected in a cyclonic grit unit and dust collection system.
 The waste corrosion product is non-toxic and easily disposed of without any harm to the environment.
 The result is a clean, rust-free polished surface inside the pipe.

-Following pipe cleaning, a potable water safe, liquid epoxy is distributed through the piping using heated controlled air flow to facilitate optimal adhesion and curing.
-The pipe lining will cure within 12-24 hours, after which time the system is reassembled and returned to service next day.
+Following pipe cleaning, a potable water-safe, liquid epoxy is distributed through the piping using heated controlled airflow to facilitate optimal adhesion and curing.
+The pipe lining will cure within 12-24 hours, after which time the system is reassembled and returned to service the next day.
 The result is a smooth and durable finish resistant to further corrosion and deterioration.